UCSMA-Project/docs/index.md

 1. buffer enqueue delay: a packet will need to wait a certain time interval (positively proportional to the current buffer size) before being enqueued into the transmission buffer;
 2. contention window adjustment: we set lower CW for nodes with fuller buffer to allow their packets to be send our quicker.

+## Packetspammer
+Packetspammer is a throughput-measurement tool that injects unencrypted broadcast packets over Wi-Fi.
+This utility is adapted from Andy Green's Packetspammer.